Table of Contents

 - Computer Programming: 4 Units

 Our BSEE program is accredited by the Western Association of Schools and Colleges (WASC) Senior College & University Commission.
-The Engineering department requested accreditation of the BSEE program from the Accreditation Board for Engineering Technology (ABET) in January 2021 (2021-2022 accreditation cycle).
-The ABET team formally finished reviewing the EE program on October 25, 2021.
-We anticipate obtaining ABET's official decision in June 2022.
-Please navigate to the Accreditation tab for additional information.
+The Engineering department's BSEE program has been accredited by the Engineering Accreditation Commission (EAC) of Accreditation Board for Engineering and Technology (ABET).

 In compliance with the Accreditation Board for Engineering and Technology (ABET), the Department of Engineering Science at Sonoma State University has developed and maintained a well‐defined set of Educational Objectives and desired Program Outcomes.
 The objectives and outcomes undergo continuous review and modification to assure the quality of our program and graduates.
 Our review process employs feedback instruments such as surveys and other assessment tools.
 These broad objectives describe the career and professional accomplishments of our graduates consistent with our constituents' needs and expectations.
 The PEOs are to produce BSEE graduates who (within 3-5 years of graduation):